Action to take when a relationship ends

 If you have not made a will, you should do so now to ensure that any assets you have are left to the people you want to leave them to.
 If you are married or in a civil partnership and have separated but not yet divorced, your ex-partner could be entitled to your assets if you don’t make a will.
 If you made a will before your separation it will still be valid, so it may need to be changed.

 You might need to appoint a guardian for your child in the event of your death.
 If you are the only person with parental responsibility this is particularly important.
-See the Gingerbread factsheet Parental responsibility.
+See our information on parental responsibility.

 Checklist of people to tell